nethy/profile-generator/docs/configuration.md

 | Value range   | 0.0 - 100.0 |
 | Default value | 0           |

 Amount of contrast.
-0 will produce a linear tone curve.
+0 will produce a flat tone curve.

 ## Detials